spinne/optimization/README.md

 the short inline script would execute before the library is ready.

 The analytics script and the perfmatters.js were set to async using the attribute.
-Since analytics doesn't touch the DOM and perfmatters only executes after the window.onload event - which fires after all asynchronous scripts are ready.
+Because analytics.js doesn't touch the DOM and perfmatters.js only executes after the window.onload event - which fires after all asynchronous scripts are ready.

 ##### Images